-Income generated from assets held and expenditure incurred in a general fund will be presented as unrestricted general income and expenses, respectively.
+Income generated and expenditure incurred in a general fund will be presented as unrestricted general income and expenditure, respectively.

 (ii) Designated funds

 The designated fund is available for use at the discretion of the management within particular projects in furtherance of the Foundation's objectives that the management have identified and earmarked.